candy-chat/candy-plugins/register_connect_buttons/README.md

 In this case, create a user on XMPP server with _visitor_ role in the desired chatrooms.
 Connect such user with `Candy.Core.Connect('JID', 'password')` (or attach to authentified session on the server side with `Candy.Core.attach(jid, sid, rid)`).
 Then use this plugin to disable the message form, and to show instead a pair of buttons, allowing users to either register themselves if they don't have an account yet, or login in using an existing account.

+Note that usually, XMPP servers only allow to assign a role to a user in a chatroom _after_ this user is connected.
+So you may have to write a chatbot with the username you wanna assign to your _visitors_, and to keep this bot always connected.

 ## Dependencies
  Depends on `CandyShop.Register` plugin which allows registration.